Learn something new every day More Info... by email

 Tuberculosis (TB) is an infectious disease caused by the Mycobacterium tuberculosis bacterium.
 The disease typically attacks the lungs of the infected person, but it may attack other parts of the body as well.
 Considered one of the most deadly diseases of our time, TB affects an estimated two billion people around the world.

-Though tuberculosis is contagious, the disease is not very easy to catch.
+Although this disease is contagious, it is not very easy to catch.
 Usually, transmission of the disease requires repeated contact.
 In most cases, a person has to be close to an infected individual for quite some time in order to become infected with TB.
 For this reason, the disease is most easily spread among friends, family members, and roommates.
 Furthermore, a person is at increased risk of infection when in close quarters with an infected individual.

 An individual can be infected with tuberculosis, yet may not have the disease.
 In fact, most people do not actually develop TB, thanks to the protection of their immune systems.
 A great number of TB disease cases are actually the result of the reactivation of old, dormant infections.